openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_latency.md

 > **NOTE**: [OpenVINO performance hints](../OV_Runtime_UG/performance_hints.md) is a recommended way for performance configuration, which is both device-agnostic and future-proof.

+@sphinxdirective
+* feature support by device

 When multiple models are to be used simultaneously, consider running inference on separate devices for each of them.
-Finally, when multiple models are executed in parallel on a device, using additional `ov::hint::model_priority` may help to define relative priorities of the models.
-Refer to the documentation on the [matrix features support for OpenVINO devices](@ref features_support_matrix) to check if your device supports the feature.
+Finally, when multiple models are executed in parallel on a device, using additional ``ov::hint::model_priority`` may help to define relative priorities of the models.
+Refer to the documentation on the :ref:`OpenVINO feature support for devices <devicesupport-feature-support-matrix>` to check if your device supports the feature.

+@endsphinxdirective

 **First-Inference Latency and Model Load/Compile Time**